 Show All Answers

 The City of Durham contracts with Sonoco Recycling in Raleigh to process all recyclables.
 Most local municipalities and counties either use Sonoco or Recycle America.
-We collect the contents of your blue cart curbside, deliver them to the City’s Transfer Station on E. Club Blvd, where it is all loaded into trailers and delivered to Sonoco for processing.
+We collect the contents of your blue cart curbside, deliver them to the City’s Transfer Station on E. Club Blvd, where it is all loaded into trailers and delivered to Sonoco for processing (sorting, and removal of unacceptable items).
 Sonoco has a combination of machines and people sorting the recyclables, and once sorted, they are bundled and sold to be reused/recycled.
 This video takes you on a tour of Sonoco’s facility: https://youtu.be/zN9BYsnVwHM

 No. These rumors pop up from time to time on a neighborhood listserv or Reddit, and no part of it is true.
-All recyclables that are collected are recycled.
+All recyclable items that are collected are recycled.
 They are delivered to our recycling processor, Sonoco, who sorts, bundles and sells the recyclables to be recycled.
-Unfortunately contamination is an issue though.
-Well-meaning residents engage in wish-cycling (throwing items in the recycling that they hope are recyclable, but they aren't).
+Unfortunately, contamination is an issue though.
+Well-meaning residents engage in wish-cycling (throwing items in the recycling that they hope are recyclable, but that aren't).
 Those items have to be sorted out and that trash is then sent to the landfill at extra cost.
 This is why it is so important to only put recyclables in the recycling.

 Durham’s City Council reaffirmed its commitment to recycling by continuing to approve contracts with Sonoco despite the financial challenges that are sometimes presented.
 Recycling markets can fluctuate quite a bit.
 Some years the City makes hundreds of thousands of dollars in revenues from recyclables.
 Other years, it can cost the City nearly a million dollars to have them processed.
 Many communities that cut recycling programs are now re-evaluating as those decisions tended to be short-sighted.
 There are other environmental and social factors that are part of the equation, so Durham proudly continues its robust recycling program.